mayankmahajan24/QL/docs/LanguageReference.md

 ##### 4.3.5.1 `where` clauses
 The where clause allows the user to search through a JSON and find all of the elements within that JSON that match a certain boolean condition.
 This condition can be related to the structure of the element; for example, the condition can impose a condition of the certain property or key of the element itself.

 A where condition must start with the `where` keyword, followed by a boolean condition enclosed in parentheses.
 This condition will be checked against every element in the JSON.
-The next element is the "as __identifier__", which allows the user to identify the element within the JSON that is currently being processed.
+The next element is the `as __identifier__`, which allows the user to identify the element within the JSON that is currently being processed.
 This must be included.
 Following this is an `{`, which marks the beginning of the body code which is applied to each element.
 A closing `}` signifies the end of the body.
 The last section is the "in" keyword, which is followed by the JSON through which the clause will iterate to extract elements.

 ```
 where (__boolean condition__) as __identifier__ {